CHSP

 - Short-term after injury or illness

-- Interim support while waiting for a Home Care Package (HCP)
+- Interim support while waiting for Support at Home (Support at Home (SaH) funding

 - Due to a risk of homelessness.